-Shopkeepers should refuse to sell children's products containing toxicchemicals.
+Retailers should refuse to sell children's products containing toxic chemicals.

 Retailers should ensure that products on their shelves are free of toxic chemicals.
-Major retailers and those that specialize in baby products should lead the way by making sure their products are free of these toxic chemicals.
+Major retailers and those that specialize in baby products should lead the way by making sure their products do not contain them.
 Retailers can learn how through the Getting Ready for Baby Campaign, which works with retailers to urge their suppliers to stop using hazardous chemicals in infants and children's products.